PostgreSQL WHERE: Filtering Rows

 column "amount" does not existCode language: plaintext (plaintext)

 The output indicates that the amount column does not exist.
-To fix this error, you need to use the full expression in the WHERE clause as follows:
+To fix this error, you need to use the expression in the WHERE clause as follows:

 SELECT